etrupja/NetCoreAPI/README.md

 To install .NET Core please follow the steps on the official web site https://www.microsoft.com/net/core#windowsvs2015

 ### **2. Opening project**
-a.
-Open the solution in VS 2015
+-Open the solution in VS 2015

-b.
-Open Package Manager Console on the project by going to: Tools > Nuget Package Manager > Package Manager Console
+-Open Package Manager Console on the project by going to: Tools > Nuget Package Manager > Package Manager Console

-c.
-On the start up class modify the database connection string (connection) to reflect your database environment
+-On the start up class modify the database connection string (connection) to reflect your database environment

-d.
-Run the following commands (they will create the database schema on your database environment):
+-Run the following commands (they will create the database schema on your database environment):

-i.
-Dotnet ef migrations add “initial” ii.
+		Dotnet ef migrations add “initial”

 		Dotnet ef database update

 ### **3. Build and Run**
 You could test the API using POSTMAN which can be downloaded from here: https://www.getpostman.com/